 Luxury comes in many forms.
 There is the obvious five star hotel with concierge service and private infinity pool type of luxury.
-But for me, a more important form of luxury is the ability to easily experience the solitude of pristine, unspoiled wilderness for three days.
-A lodge to lodge Rogue River rafting trip gave me that experience with the added comfort of sleeping in a bed and hot showers at the end of each day, along with good home cooked meals and fine local Oregon wines.
-Now that is luxury indeed.
+But for me, experiencing the solitude of pristine, unspoiled wilderness is a more important form of luxury.
+A lodge to lodge Rogue River rafting trip gave me that experience with the added comfort of sleeping in a bed and hot showers at the end of each day, along with hearty home cooked meals and fine local Oregon wines.
+Now that is five star luxury indeed.

 A Rogue River Rafting Trip